maxymo/catering-management-system-web/README.md

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:8082/`.
 The app will automatically reload if you change any of the source files.

 ## Getting Started

 Follow these steps to run this app locally

 - Create a free mongoose database (https://www.mongodb.com/).
-- Create nodemon.json file in the root folder with the following environment constants (replace its values with the correct for your environment)
+- Create nodemon.json file inside "api" folder with the following environment constants (replace its values with the correct for your environment)

 ```json
 {